 Anne is an associate in the firm’s Litigation practice group.
-She focuses on complex commercial disputes and litigation before federal and state courts, and in arbitration proceedings.
+She focuses on complex commercial disputes and litigation before federal and state courts, the United States Trademark Trial and Appeal Board, and alternative dispute resolution bodies.
 While Anne’s prior clerkship experience helps her adeptly navigate federal and state courts, she also works hard to find pre-litigation and negotiated solutions for her clients.

-Anne enjoys guiding clients in numerous industries through commercial and unfair competition disputes.
-Her matters often involve trade secrets, restrictive covenants, business torts, deceptive practices, trademarks, marketing, contract disputes, employment discrimination, and consumer protection statutes, such as the TCPA.
+Anne enjoys guiding clients in numerous industries through commercial, unfair competition, and branding disputes.
+Her matters often involve trade secrets, restrictive covenants, business torts, deceptive practices, trademarks, franchise systems, marketing, contract disputes, employment discrimination, and consumer protection statutes, such as the TCPA.
 In every matter, Anne channels her analytical style and attention to detail to develop and highlight the strengths of her client’s case.

 Represent inmate in appeal to the Eleventh Circuit from adverse judgment on First Amendment retaliation claims against prison officials.

 Assisted the Lawyers’ Committee for Cultural Heritage Preservation (LCCHP) in drafting an Amicus Brief in support of a Petition for Certiorari in the United States Supreme Court in Schoeps v.
 Free State of Bavaria, Federal Republic of Germany, Docket No. 15-447.
 The LCCHP argued that the Foreign Sovereign Immunities Act of 1976 should be read to permit the heirs of Nazi-confiscated-art victims to bring suit for restitution of those artworks held in foreign public art collections in federal court in New York, a prominent hub in the global art market, consistent with modern personal jurisdiction principles.